creatorrr/OpenKudos/README.md

 ## License

-Copyright (c) 2012 Jerome Gravel-Niquet
+Copyright (c) 2012 Diwank Singh Tomer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the